Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Market model

-The next technical result gives the equivalent characterization of the Reasonable Asymptotic Elasticity condition $AE_{\infty}[\mathit{U}]$, which follows the identical proof of Lemma $6.3$ of \textit{Kramkov and Schachermayer} \cite{kram99}, see also Proposition $3.7$ of \textit{Karatzas and {\v{Z}}itkovi\'{c}} \cite{KarZit03}. \begin{lemma} Let $\mathit{U}(t,x)$ be a utility function satisfying $(\ref{ass:AEU})$ and $(\ref{up})$.
-In each of the subsequent assertions, the infimum of $\gamma>0$ for which these assertions hold true equals the Reasonable Asymptotic Elasticity $AE_{\infty}[\mathit{U}]$. \begin{itemize} \item[(i)] There is $x_{0}>0$ for all $t\in[0,T]$ s.t.
+Next, some technical results give the equivalent characterizations of reasonable asymptotic elasticity conditions (\ref{assAEU}) and (\ref{assAEV}).
+The proof is based on the fact that $-V$ is a concave function and on similar arguments in Lemma $6.3$ of Kramkov and Schachermayer \cite{kram99}; see also Proposition $3.7$ of Karatzas and {\v{Z}}itkovi\'{c} \cite{KarZit03}.